kagaya85/kagaya85/README.md

 #### About me:

-- 🏫 Studying at Fudan University
+- 🏫 Undergraduate studies at Tongji University，now studying at Fudan University for a master's degree
 - 🔭 Currently working on microservice observability
 - 📺 Welcome to my [Bangumi page](https://bangumi.tv/user/kagaya85)
 - 🏃‍♂️ Keep going and don't stop